-Japanese black pine
+Pinus thunbergii Japanese black pine

-A tall timber tree in Japan but on campus usually dwarfed or quaintly shaped.
+A tall timber tree in Japan, but on campus usually dwarfed or quaintly shaped.
 It has two twisted, green needles to the bundle and the 3-inch cones are not prickly.
 Conspicuous silky white candles adorn the tree in winter.

-See it at Mechanical Engineering (Building 500) at the southmost doorway on Lasuen Mall (location), and just outside both ears of the Oval: two in the juniper bed at the northwest corner of Lathrop Library (location), and one on Lomita Drive near the northeast corner of Herrin Labs (location).
+See it at Mechanical Engineering (Building 500) at the southmost doorway on Lasuen Mall (location); also find a stooped survivor around the corner of the left side of the building.
+Just across Lasuen Mall, a trio is tucked away on the south side of Barnum Center among the stone pines.
+Two stand in the juniper bed at the northwest corner of Lathrop Library (location), and one at the northeast corner of the Faculty Club.

 Name derivation: Pinus – Latin for pine; thunbergii – after Carl Thunberg (1743–1828), Dutch physician and botanist who introduced many Japanese plants to Europe.